webrecorder/warcio.js/README.md

 ### Reading WARC Files

 The package is designed to work with web streams, in particular [ReadableStream.getReader()](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream/getReader) to read WARC files incrementally.

+Any gzip-compressed records are automatically decompressed using [pako](https://github.com/nodeca/pako) library.

-The below example calls `response.body.getReader()` to access the stream.
+The below example calls `response.body.getReader()` to access the stream:

 ```javascript
 import { WARCParser } from 'warcio';